HISTORY 192-170--ONLINE TRITON COLLEGE

 email: salzmana@triton.edu

-This is a "BlackBoard C E 8" (formerly known as "WebCt") “Special Topics” course in the History of Asia & the Pacific, with special emphasis placed on the South Sea Island People.
+This is a "BlackBoard C E 8" (formerly known as "WebCt") course in the History of ASIA AND THE PACIFIC, with most of the emphasis on Australia and the South Sea Island Peoples in the modern period dating from European explorations and contacts, from the 17th century to the present.

 It makes use of a text book and extensive use of a computer.
 As for the latter, you will need the following:

-1. Intel-based computer running Win95 or higher with internet connection.
-Prefer IE4 or higher.
+1. Pentium based computer running Win95 or higher with internet connection.
+Prefer IE4 minimum.
 In case you have written work that must be uploaded, use Microsoft Word.
 You also must be able to open Microsoft PowerPoint displays, and possibly even Microsof Excel spreadsheets.
 There are computers in many locations on campus which meet these criteria.
 However, you do not have to come to campus.
 (Possible exception, see "Can I take the tests from home?" in Part V, Section 3 below.)

 2. On the first day of class you may not be able to log in.
 It may take a few days for I.T.
 Services to put you on the system.
 You can certainly try to log in on your own using the information below.
 But if you cannot get on right away, use the time to do your first reading assignment.

-3. First assignment: As soon as you can after you read this syllabus, go back to the Main Page and click on “Assignments” .
-Do the first assignment.
+3. First assignment: Read this Syllabus.
+Then, as soon as you can after you read this syllabus, go over to the Course Tools toolbar on the left, and click on the LEARNING MODULES icon.

 • Start your browser.
 Make sure Java is enabled.
 Close all other programs.